graphql-java-generator/graphql-maven-plugin-project/README.md

 Please, take a look at the projets that are within the graphql-maven-plugin-samples: they show various ways to implement a GraphQL server, based on the graphql-java library.

 <B>The interesting part is that graphql-java-generator is just an accelerator: you don't depend on additional library</B>.
 So, it just helps you.
-If the generated code doesn't fully suit your needs, you can change it.
-But then, please indicate us what change you needed, so that we can embed it into next versions.
+If the generated code doesn't fully suit your needs, you can: take what's generated as a full sample for graphql-java usage, based on your use case.
+You can then update the generated code, where it's not compliant for you.
+And that's it.
+The only thing, there, is that we would like to know what was not correct for your use case, so that we can embed it into next versions.
+Or perhaps it's just a matter of documentation, to better explain how to use it...

 The generator is currently a maven plugin.
 A Gradle plugin will come.